claani/claani.github.io/_pages/cv.md

 Education
 ======
 * B.S. in China, Southern University of Science and Technology, 2021
-* M.S. in Germany, Free University of Berlin, on going
+* M.S. in Germany, Free University of Berlin, present

 Work experience
 ======